nitotm/efficient-language-detector/README.md

 Also, I confirm the results of CLD2 for short text are correct, contrary to the test on the *Lingua* page, they did not use the parameter "bestEffort = True", their benchmark for CLD2 is unfair.

 *Lingua* is the average accuracy winner, but at what cost, the same test that in *ELD* or *CLD2* lasts 2 seconds, in Lingua takes more than 5 hours!
 It acts like a brute-force software.
-Also its lead comes from single and pair words, which most detectors don't intend to, as it is unreliable.
+Also its lead comes from single and pair words, which are unreliable regardless.

 I added *ELD-L* for comparison, which has a 2.3x bigger database, but only increases execution time marginally, a testament to the efficiency of the algorithm. *ELD-L* is not the main database as it does not improve language detection in sentences.